Benefit periods and contract terms – how do they work?

-As the name suggests, when a plan has a benefit period, it means that you get a particular “benefit” for a set period.
+As the name suggests, when a plan has a benefit period, it means that you get a particular 'benefit' for a set period.
 Usually the benefit is a discount, but it can also be items like movie tickets or magazine subscriptions.

 Sometimes retailers automatically apply a new benefit period when your first benefit period ends, so you keep receiving a discount.
-If your retailer is just extending or rolling over the same benefit, they do not need to separately notify you.
-However if a new benefit is applied but it is different to the first one, or there are changes to the current benefit you’re receiving, your retailer has to tell you at least 20 business days (but not earlier than 40 business days) before it happens.
-This will give you time to consider your options including looking at other plans that may suit you better.
+If your retailer is just extending or rolling over the same benefit, they do not need to notify you.
+However if a new benefit is applied but it is different to the first one, or there are changes to the current benefit you're receiving, your retailer has to tell you at least 20 business days (but not earlier than 40 business days) before it happens.
+Again, this will give you time to consider your options including looking at other plans that may suit you better.

 If you want to leave the contract, be sure to check if you have to pay any fees, such as exit fees, to leave.
-Also, be sure to talk to your retailer if you don’t want to be locked in to the contract.
-If the issue does not get resolved you can contact your local energy Ombudsman.
+Also, be sure to talk to your retailer if you don't want to be locked in to the contract.
+If the issue does not get resolved, you can contact your local energy ombudsman.

 Contracts with a term

 When a plan has a contract term – such as 1, 2, or 3 years – it means the contract ends when the term finishes.